sahitikul/glass-slipper/README.md

 Future Plans:

-1. Address the API call issues:
+1. Address the API call issues: We will set it up so that each user have to create an account to track the usage by user.
+Additionally, we will incorporate a database (preferably PostgreSQL so it can scale) so we can track usage per user and it will be easier to keep track of which user has exceeded their limit and notify them when they have.

-2. Update to suggest to users face rather than basing off celebrity:
+2. Update to suggest to users face rather than basing off celebrity: Include an option so that the user can upload a picture of their face so that makeup, hair, and jewelry suggestions can be tailored to the user.

+3. Improve depth and quality of suggestions: With more work, we could implement more prompting to have the AI suggest with more detail, particularly in regards to undertone and hue of the skin so that makeup and jewelry suggestions can be even more specific.